Church of All Saints, Yekaterinburg

 The Church on Blood in Honour of All Saints Resplendent in the Russian Land is a Russian Orthodox church in Yekaterinburg.
-Being built on the site of the Ipatiev House where Nicholas II, the last Emperor of Russia, and his family, along with members of the household, were executed by the Bolsheviks during the Russian Civil War, the church commemorates the Romanov sainthood.
+Being built on the site of the Ipatiev House where Nicholas II, the last Emperor of Russia, and his family, along with members of the household, were murdered by the Bolsheviks during the Russian Civil War, the church commemorates the Romanov sainthood.

 Site history

 Ipatiev House

 The Ipatiev House, built in the 1880s, was a spacious and modern residence owned by Nicholas Ipatiev.
 The Ural Soviet gave him two days' notice to leave.
-Once the building was vacated, the Soviet built high wooden walls around the house.
+Once the building was vacated, the Soviets built high wooden walls around the house.
 First to arrive among the Romanovs were Nicholas, Alexandra Feodorovna and their daughter Maria.
 Later, they would be joined by Olga, Tatiana, Anastasia and Alexei.
 The Romanovs would be held prisoner in their final residence for 78 days.
-In 1974, the mansion was designated a "national monument"; but three years later on September 22, 1977, a team, under orders from the Soviet government and with the direction of Boris Yeltsin, demolished the house.
+In 1974, the mansion was designated a "national monument"; but three years later on 22 September 1977, a team, under orders from the Soviet government and with the direction of Boris Yeltsin, demolished the house.

-Romanov execution
+Romanov murder

 After the February Revolution, the former Tsar and his family were taken captive and held as prisoners during the Russian Civil War.
 Tsar Nicholas and his family were at first kept at the Alexander Palace at Tsarskoe Selo outside St. Petersburg.
 Alexander Kerensky, leader of the provisional government moved them to the former Governor's mansion in Tobolsk.
 Later they were transferred to the Ipatiev House in Yekaterinburg.

-With the advance of the Czechoslovak Legion (fighting with the White Army against Bolsheviks) towards Yekaterinburg, fears of a potential attempt to liberate them grew, and the local Bolshevik leaders, after consulting with the leadership in Moscow, decided to kill the family.
-In the early hours of July 17, 1918, the Tsar Nicholas Alexandrovich, Tsarina Alexandra Feodorovna, Grand Duchess Olga, Grand Duchess Tatiana, Grand Duchess Maria, Grand Duchess Anastasia and Tsarevich Alexei—were taken to the basement of the Ipatiev House and were murdered by being shot and bayoneted.
+With the advance of the Czechoslovak Legion (fighting with the White Army against Bolsheviks) towards Yekaterinburg, fears of a potential attempt to liberate them grew, and the local Bolshevik leaders, after consulting the leadership in Moscow, decided to kill the family.
+In the early hours of 17 July 1918, the Tsar Nicholas Alexandrovich, Tsarina Alexandra Feodorovna, Grand Duchess Olga, Grand Duchess Tatiana, Grand Duchess Maria, Grand Duchess Anastasia and Tsarevich Alexei were taken to the basement of the Ipatiev House and were murdered by being shot and bayoneted.
 Czechoslovak Legions captured the city less than a week later.